ryanfb/bl-dl/README.md

 Script, Dockerfile, and instructions for downloading full-resolution images for an entire manuscript from the British Library.

+**NOTE**: this script may not currently work after the British Library's restoration of manuscript image services following an extended outage due to a 2023 cyberattack.
+See [this issue](https://github.com/ryanfb/bl-dl/issues/2).

 ## Docker step-by-step instructions

 These instructions assume you already have a working [Docker](https://www.docker.com/) install running and some command-line familiarity.